 - Colored pencils or pens

-- Step One Download and print out your templates on regular paper OR card stock.
+- Step One Download and print out your templates on card stock.

 - Step Two Decorate the house while the template is uncut and flat.